kodemore/kink/README.md

 # Why using dependency injection in python?

+## Short story

-*Short story*: Because python is a multi paradigm language and this should encourage you to use best OOP practices improving your workflow and your code and have more time for your hobbies and families instead monkey-patching entire world.
+Because python is a multi paradigm language and this should encourage you to use best OOP practices improving your workflow and your code and have more time for your hobbies and families instead monkey-patching entire world.

-*Long story*
+## Long story

 Dependency happens when one component (component might be a class, or a function) `A` uses other component `B`.
 We say than that `A` depends on `B`.